rachelsfba/CavTutor/README.md

 Project Description
 ===
-CavTutor is a web application for CS 4501: Internet Scale Application meant to illustrate concepts of scalability and best-practice full stack development for Internet-based applications.
+CavTutor is a web application for [CS 4501: Internet Scale Applications](https://github.com/thomaspinckney3/cs4501) meant to illustrate concepts of scalability and best-practice full stack development for Internet-based applications.
 Our application will provide basic functionality to connect tutors with tutees for courses at any arbitrary institution.